 Evaluation methodology

+I evaluate frozen EMA teacher representations with a standard linear probe on mean-pooled final-layer patch tokens and report ImageNet-100 top-1 accuracy.
 Unlike the larger-budget linear probe used in the original I-JEPA work, I use a much smaller probe budget.
 The probe classifier is trained for only 10 epochs with batch size 256 using AdamW.
+The exact probe hyperparameters are listed below.

 Exact probe hyperparameters

-• Epochs and LR schedule: linear decay from 3e-3 to 0.0 over 10 epochs
+0.0 - Epochs and LR schedule: linear decay from

 Results and discussion